-The only way to avoid this is to employ a step-by-step system to conduct due diligence.
+The only way to avoid this is to employ a step-by-step system to conduct property development due diligence.

 With a robust due diligence system to follow, chances are you will not leave any stone unturned and you will not settle on a lemon.